Querying a SOMA experiment

 #> <SOMAExperiment>

-#> uri: /tmp/RtmpXjeQmR/soma-exp-pbmc-small
+#> uri: /tmp/Rtmpr0zYXM/soma-exp-pbmc-smallQuerying basics

 To perform a query we’ll need to initialize a new

-object, specifying the
+SOMAExperimentAxisQuery object, specifying the

-and the SOMAMeasurement
+SOMAExperiment and the SOMAMeasurement within

 the experiment we want to query.